Host a scavenger hunt in your area for your large group of family and friends, and make a memory that will last a lifetime.

 - pose as your favorite animals and video what the local zoo would sound like

 - give a clue about finding a specific tool and see what the team comes up with.

 Divide your group into teams

 All the clues have been written and it is time to divide your group into teams of 5-10 people.
-Most likely these will be driving teams, so think through who can drive under pressure, what ages of people would have fun together, balancing your introverts and extraverts, and making sure there is good supervision for younger team members.
+Most likely these will be driving teams.
+Think through who can drive under pressure, what ages of people would have fun together, balancing your introverts and extroverts, and making sure there is good supervision for younger team members.

 Add a Little Fun